reflectoring/reflectoring.github.io/content/blog/2022/2022-10-17-aop-with-spring.md

 ```
 What this does is create an annotation that is only applicable to methods and gets processed at runtime.

-The next step is creating the Aspect class with a Pointcut and Advice.
+The next step is creating the Aspect class with a Pointcut and Advice:

 ```java
 import org.aspectj.lang.annotation.Aspect;